-- 19.2.1 When the Executive Officer determines that a certified Phase I or IJ system that meets the applicable operative performance standards and specifications by operative dates specified in Table 2-1 of CP-201 is not commercially available, the Executive Officer may change the operative date of new performance standards and specifications by renewing the certification for any system whose certification has been terminated provided that: - (a) Renewal preference shall be given to asystems that are certified as being ORVR compatible, and meets one or more of the currently and prospectively operative standards and specifications of CP-201; - (b) Certifications shall be renewed for systems that do not meet any of the currently and prospectively operative standards and specifications of CP-201 only if there is no system that meets any of the currently and prospectively operative standards and specifications; and - (e) (b) The renewal shall be valid for a period to be determined by the Executive Officer with a maximum renewal period of six months. - 19.2.2 Renewed certifications shall be posted on the CARB's Internet site.
+- 19.2.1 When the Executive Officer determines that a certified Phase I or II system that meets the applicable operative performance standards and specifications by operative dates specified in Table 2-1 of CP-201 is not commercially available, the Executive Officer may change the operative and effective dates of new performance standards and specifications by renewing the certification for any system whose certification has been terminated provided that: - (a) Renewal preference shall be given to systems that are certified as being ORVR compatible, and - (b) The renewal shall be valid for a period to be determined by the Executive Officer with a maximum renewal period of six months. - 19.2.2 Renewed certifications shall be posted on the CARB's Internet site.
 Systems whose certifications are posted as renewed certifications are permitted to be installed upon the Executive Officer's finding that a certified system is not commercially available.